 “We will cover a lot!
 The aim of the class is for practical, reflective and effective Christian and spiritual service in schools.
 We’ll look at the education context, the legislative framework, Curriculum for Excellence, values acquisition, spirituality in children and young people, spiritual development, input to RME classes, assembly input, exemplar materials, code of conduct for school chaplains, theology of school chaplaincy, practice of school chaplaincy.”

-The classes are set to run on a Thursday morning from 10am till 1:15pm through blended learning (6 weeks face-to-face learning in class, 6 weeks of online study) between September 12th and December 5th.
+In September 2020 the classes are set to run on a Thursday afternoon from 2pm till 4pm through distance learning between September 10th and December 3rd.
 If you are interested in taking the class, or want further information, then please contact email@example.com

 Click for more information on fees and the application process